isomerpages/moh-upec/_our-work/Community Responsiveness.md

 <summary>The DARE programme</summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>Also known as the <strong>Dispatcher-Assisted first REsponder</strong>,
-this hands-on programme allows participants to learn how to co-operate with the 995 specialists, perform chest compressions and use an AED on a cardiac arrest victim in under an hour.</p>
+this fun and interactive hands-on programme allows participants to learn how to co-operate with the 995 specialists, perform chest compressions and use an AED on a cardiac arrest victim in under an hour.</p>
 </div>
 </details>
 </div>